AlexGadjinski/Car-Dealer-Application/README.md

 The system supports various queries and exports the results in structured XML format:

 #### **Query 1 – Ordered Customers**
-- Get all customers ordered by birthdate (ascending).
+- Gets all customers ordered by birthdate (ascending).
 - Customers with the same birthdate are sorted with experienced drivers listed first.
-- Export to `ordered-customers.xml`.
+- Exports to `ordered-customers.xml`.

 Example:
 ```xml